dondongwon/LPMDataset/README.md

 This is the official repository for the *Multimodal Lecture Presentations (MLP) Dataset*

-The dataset can be downloaded here: [Link to Data Download](https://drive.google.com/file/d/13aDrmStlaSDFpacSXMOH1M5gaTo0i8c-/view?usp=sharing)
+The dataset can be downloaded here: [Download](https://drive.google.com/file/d/13aDrmStlaSDFpacSXMOH1M5gaTo0i8c-/view?usp=sharing)

  [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]